-Agreement for dis-application and exam withdrawals should be approved by Sally B Dean (Assistant Headteacher), after discussion and agreement with the student, staff and parents.
+Agreement for dis-application and exam withdrawals should be approved by the Deputy Headteacher, after discussion and agreement with the student, staff and parents.

 "Private Entries"

 It is not possible for a student who is still on roll and studying the course to be entered for exams as a private candidate.
 Staff should not suggest to students that they may be entered for an examination if they pay for the entry themselves.